ol1v/drape/README.md

 - **Reliability**: Are the detections actually finding true attacks?
 (TP)
 - **Precision Efficiency**: Are they doing so with minimal noise?
 (FP)

+The algorithm outputs a simple heuristic metric to score detection performance using TP/FP counts.
 The index score can be either negative or positive with the extremes implying the following characteristics:

 - Negative = noisy, unreliable detection.
 - Positive = precise, efficient, valuable detection.